← Back to Vault

 ✍️ Signatures Prove It Is Real

-A signature uses math to prove two things:
+A digital signature stamps each certificate to prove two things:

 • Who made it — The signature links the certificate to a trusted organization.